HOW TO GET TO MOAB:

 Fly into Moab Canyonlands Field.
 About 20 minutes south of the airport on Hwy 191.

-Fly into Salt Lake, which is about a four hour drive to Moab.
+Fly into Salt Lake City.
+Which is about a four hour drive to Moab.
 Take I-15 south to Hwy 6 through Price to I-70.
 Turn left (east) on I-70 at Green River and take Hwy 191 South into Moab.

 Drive to Moab.
 The road normally doesn’t need four wheel drive but all wheel drive or four wheel drive increases your odds.
 Jeep, truck, and most SUVs are best.
 In most cases I wouldn’t drive anything with less than six inches of ground clearance.
 Anything less than that will likely cause occasional inappropriate relationships between the bottom of your vehicle and Mother Earth.